skellis46/slipbox/two women dancing.md

 Bob Whalley -- introducing me to Yuk Hui's book _The Question Concerning Technology in China_ (which appeared at nearly the same time in some writing I found by Alan Jacobs.)
 Instance of [[Baader-Meinhof phenomenon]].
 People whose work I have cited.
 Am grateful for their scholarship and the influence they've had on my thinking and understanding.
 Love those silent threads between people and ideas.

 # Edit bin

+Let me paint that bleakest of bleak pictures.
+I want to get it out of the way.
+Not dwell on it.
+To acknowledge its presence, and the ease with which it can be painted.
+To give it substance such that we can get to the critical questions of this writing.
+To recognise that the real struggle for screendance practitioners is not between no-tech analogue dancing and the algorithms of social media platforms, but "within the realm of possibilities"[@feenberg-2000-essentialism p.301] opened up by this exchange, this social dance, this elemental friendship I witnessed.

+"dance in public is greatly facilitated by the channels of distribution that social media offer, and its meaning is accentuated by other similar circulations"[@bench-2020-perpetual p.65]

+This is distinct from ... the kind of dancing in public Bench describes: [[Bench - Perpetual Motion#^266756]]

+I trust though that my assumption does not prevent these ideas from having some value to how we might understand social and artistic contexts in screendance.

+I would like to make sense of what I saw that day.
+In this writing I try to make sense of what I saw that day through _awe_ (note link to Kaufman's Transcend here).
+I want to recognise and describe the patterns of their trio (two people and a smartphone), and how these patterns Before I do this I need to paint a bleak picture.

+This article is about screendance and ... (then say who I think it's for).

 -- the fastest growing social media platform among teenagers in the USA, with serious legs in the UK as well.[^stat] Also, there's a